getcarina/getcarina.com/_best-practices/container-technologies-orchestration-clusters.md

 ### Cloudsoft’s “Clocker”

-Clocker is an open-source project that enables users to spin up Docker containers in a cloud-agnostic manner without generating excess containers.
+Clocker is an open-source project that enables users to establish a Docker Cloud over any cloud or fixed infrastructure without generating excess containers [(10)](#resources).
 The project is built on top of Apache Brooklyn, undergoing incubation at the Apache Software Foundation as a tool for modeling, deploying, and managing multi-cloud application software.

 Some features of Clocker are: